 – The first 8 digits of the S-Number, also known as the MPAN, found on meters.
 The number details the meter’s Profile Class, Meter Timeswitch Code and Line Loss Factor.

 – The National Transmission Corporation (TransCo) is a part of National Grid, the company that owns the gas pipeline network of the UK.
-They are a government agency which were created under the Electric Power Industry Reform Act (EPIRA) of 2001.
+They are a government agency which was created under the Electric Power Industry Reform Act (EPIRA) of 2001.

 – This refers to the wires and pylons which are responsible for carrying electricity from generators to the distribution networks.
 The Transmission Network is managed by National Grid.

-– The charges for and process by which gas and electricity is delivered from the generator to the meter point (See Transporter).
+– The charges for and the process by which gas and electricity is delivered from the generator to the meter point (See Transporter).

 – This refers to the entity which is primarily the National Grid Transco who transports gas from the producer to consumers.